mmarks13/geoai_veg_map/src/training/model_data_readme.md

 ### UAVSAR Dictionary

 The `uavsar` dicionary contains the available UAVSAR imagery for a given tile between the 3DEP and UAV Lidar acquisition dates.
 It could contain anywhere from 4 to 30 images.
+The dates of these images DO NOT align with the dates of the NAIP imagery.
 The `uavsar` dictionary contains:

 | Key | Data Type | Shape | Description |
 |-----|-----------|-------|-------------|